AlexLM96/fed3live/docs/source/index.rst

 FED3Bandit
 ====================================
-FED3Bandit is a home-cage implementation of a two-bandit task that uses the open-source FED3 device.
+FED3Bandit is animplementation of a two-bandit task that uses the open-source FED3 device.

 .. toctree::